torvalds/linux/Documentation/media/v4l-drivers/qcom_camss.rst

   the CSIDs to the inputs of the VFE;
 - VFE (Video Front End) module.
 Contains a pipeline of image processing hardware blocks.
 The VFE has different input interfaces.
 The PIX input interface feeds the input data to the image processing pipeline.
+The image processing pipeline contains also a scale and crop module at the end.
 Three RDI input interfaces bypass the image processing pipeline.
 The VFE also contains the AXI bus interface which writes the output data to memory.